Racist and religiously motivated incidents

-- Racism by association: sometimes, you may experience racist or religiously motivated incidents due to your association, for eg mixed race partners or parents.
+- Racism by association - sometimes, you may experience racist or religiously motivated incidents due to your association.

 Early identification will ensure that the relevant agencies (such as police, local authority, schools, housing associations, NHS, etc) will record the incident appropriately and take into account the element of racial or religious prejudice in their investigation.